-- ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including, sexual harassment, peep-on-peer abuse, 'sexting' and the displaying of 'Harmful Sexualised Behaviour'; https://www.csacentre.org.uk/resources/key-messages/harmful-sexualbehaviour/ - Wirral's HSB identification toolkit can be found here: https://www.wirralsafeguarding.co.uk/harmful-sexual-behaviour/ - the school will consider intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment - having a behaviour policy that is aimed at supporting vulnerable pupils in the school.
+- > Addressing child on child abuse Resources for schools and colleges - The school will consider intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment ((KCSIE 2024). - Having a behaviour policy that is aimed at supporting vulnerable pupils in the school.
 The school will ensure that each pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred.
-The behaviour policy is available on the school website and is included within the School Handbook. - the behaviour policy outlines measures to prevent bullying, including cyber-bullying, prejudice-based and discriminatory bullying. - clear procedures are in place for addressing and minimising the risk of child-on-child abuse, including harmful sexual behaviours, sexual violence and sexual harassment these procedures are easily understood and easily accessible.
-Children who have experienced sexual violence can display a wide range of responses, so the school will remain alert to the possible challenges of detecting those signs and show sensitivity to their needs - playing a crucial role in preventative education and preparing pupils for life in modern Britain.
+The behaviour policy is available on the school website and within the school handbook. - The behaviour policy outlines measures to prevent bullying, including cyber-bullying, prejudice-based and discriminatory bullying. - Clear procedures are in place for addressing and minimising the risk of child-on-child abuse, including harmful sexual behaviours, sexual violence and sexual harassment these procedures are easily understood and easily accessible.
+Children who have experienced sexual violence can display a wide range of responses, so the school will remain alert to the possible challenges of detecting those signs and show sensitivity to their needs - Playing a crucial role in preventative education and preparing pupils for life in modern Britain.
 There is a culture of zero tolerance to sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-This will be underpinned by the school's behaviour policy, pastoral support system and a planned programme of RSHE delivered regularly, tackling issues such as: boundaries; consent; body confidence; stereotyping; and sexual harassment - acknowledging the importance of 'contextual safeguarding', https://contextualsafeguarding.org.uk/ which considers wider environmental factors in a pupil's life that may be a threat to their safety and/or welfare.
-(Working together to safeguard children July 2018 and KCSIE September 2023). - liaising with a range of Early Help agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services, Youth Services and the Educational Psychology Service.
+This will be underpinned by the school's behaviour policy, pastoral support system and a planned programme of RSHE delivered regularly, tackling issues such as: boundaries; consent; body confidence; stereotyping; and sexual harassment - Acknowledging the importance of 'Harm from outside the home' (HOTH), https://contextualsafeguarding.org.uk/ which considers wider environmental factors in a pupil's life that may be a threat to their safety and/or welfare.
+(Working together to safeguard children Dec 2023 and KCSIE September 2024). - Liaising with a range of Early Help agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services, Youth Services and the Educational Psychology Service.